raaaimund/internet-speed-monitor/README.md

 with [speedtest.net][1], [Grafana][2], [Telegraf][3], [InfluxDB][4] and [Docker][5].

-Original https://github.com/raaaimund/internet-speed-monitor was outdated, and several thing didn´t work anymore.
+Original https://github.com/raaaimund/internet-speed-monitor was outdated, and several things didn´t work anymore.
 Fixed them.

-Thanks raaaimund for the great setup!
+Thanks to @raaaimund for the great setup!
 Just had to fix some dependencies of yours!

+This project is fixed to the ``x86`` architecture.

 After running